halfhp/androidplot/docs/plot_composition.md

 on top of others.

-While Androidplot uses the term "z-index" it's implemented internally as a linked list to prevent the possibility of duplicate index values and therefore ensuring that the drawing order of Widgets is always explicit.
+While Androidplot uses the term "z-index" it's implemented internally as a linked list to prevent the possibility of duplicate index values and therefore ensuring that `Widget` drawing order is always explicit.
 The [Layerable](../androidplot-core/src/main/java/com/androidplot/util/Layerable.java) interface
-defines methods used for manipulating the z-index of a Widget.
+defines methods used for manipulating the z-index of a `Widget`.

 ## Adding & Removing Widgets
-New Widgets can be added either to the front or back of the z-index using these methods:
+New `Widget` instances can be added either to the front or back of the z-index using these methods:

 * `LayoutManager.addToTop(Widget)`
 * `LayoutManager.addToBottom(Widget)`